junxit/us-congress-bills-114/metadata.md

 - 2016-02-29 — Placed on the Union Calendar, Calendar No. 333.
 - 2016-02-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-436.
 - 2016-02-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-436.
+- 2016-03-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.